MichaelZaleskovsky/EventRegister/README.md

 * At this moment it is possible to restore SQL server and use 'eventregister -u filename' command to update data from file to SQL database
 * Then type CONTINUE in console and press Enter.
 Data saving process will continue.

+## TEST
-* It is possible to use '-c' argument to check, is the database continuous (every next row more, then previouse and difference is about 1 sec.)
+* To test application use 'eventregister -c' argument to check, is the database continuous (every next row more, then previouse and difference is about 1 sec.)

-To start application run EventRegister.java
+## To start application run EventRegister.java

 Please use: | purpose
 ------------ | -------------